github/backup-utils/README.md

 (`-v`) that lists files as they're being transferred.
 It's often useful to enable when output is logged to a file.

+The settings and license are not restored by default to prevent overwriting different configuration on the restore host.
+Restore appliance settings and license in addition to datastores by passing the `-c` argument to `ghe-restore`

 ### Scheduling backups

 Regular backups should be scheduled using `cron(8)` or similar command